 Narrative Medicine Rounds are monthly rounds on the first Wednesday of the month during the academic year hosted by the Division of Narrative Medicine in the Department of Medical Humanities and Ethics at Columbia University Irving Medical Center.
 Rounds are supported by live captioning.
 If you have any other accessibility needs or concerns, please contact the Office of Disability Services at 212-854-2388 or firstname.lastname@example.org at least 10 days in advance of the event.
-We will do our best to arrange accommodations received after this deadline but cannot guarantee them.
-A recording of our Virtual Narrative Medicine rounds will be made available following the live session on the Narrative Medicine YouTube channel, and you can watch other recent Rounds events there.
+We do our best to arrange accommodations received after this deadline but cannot guarantee them.
+A recording of our Virtual Narrative Medicine rounds is available following the live session on the Narrative Medicine YouTube channel, and you can watch other recent Rounds events there.